lovelyhan/zoomer/README.md

 ## Data

 - We used Alibaba's internal data and built our own industrial dataset in the experiment.
 Due to data security reasons, we can not disclose the data we use.
-- You can apply Zoomer to your own datasets by following our input dat's format.
+- You can apply Zoomer to your own datasets by following our input data's format.
-- We conduct our experiment on three heterogeneous graph of different scales:
-  - million-scale-graph: contains 2 million nodes, 400 million edges;
-  - hundred-billion-scale-graph: contains 120 million, 30 billion edges;
-  - million-scale-graph: contains 1.2 billion nodes, 260 billion edges.

 ### Input Data Format